bharatbrijwasi/Online-Class-DS-Assign/README.md

-# Practice Question of Online Classes.
+# Practice Questions of Online Classes.
 ### Assignment-1 Questions
 1. Write a program to find a given element in an array of integers.
 2. Write a program to find a given element in a linked list of integers.